naschidaniel/spatialMOS/CONTRIBUTING.md

-# spatialMOSv2 Contributing Guide
+# spatialMOS Contributing Guide
 Hi!
-I'm really excited that you are interested in contributing to spatialMOSv2.
+I'm really excited that you are interested in contributing to spatialMOS.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Style Guide](#style-guide)
 - [Development Setup](#development-setup)